factuall/WF-AutoFarm/README.md

 # WolniFarmerzyBot

-Simple bot that automates repetitive activities in WolniFarmerzy.pl
+Simple bot that automates repetitive activities in web game WolniFarmerzy.pl Repo almost only for getting me to learn basics of Git, GitHub It's one of my first encounters with JS, don't expect good code...

+## Project only for learning purposes!
+Do not cheat in games!

 How to install **Multiple use**:
   1. Install Tampermonkey in your browser